keboola/developers-docs/extend/generic-extractor/registration.md

 Then design a [configuration schema](/extend/registration/configuration-schema/) for setting those values.
 You can [test the schema online](http://jeremydorn.com/json-editor/).
 The values obtained from the end-user will be stored in the [`config` property](/extend/generic-extractor/config/).
-Modify your configuration to read those values from the `config` properties.
+Modify your configuration to read those values from there.

 Do not forget that if you prefix a value with a hash `#`, it will be [encrypted](/overview/encryption/) once the configuration is saved.